A Brief website imagery guideline to Optimize Images for Website and eCommerce by using optimal file size for web images and implementing SEO.

 While examining visuals, people tend to stay longer on pages.
 This affects the average time spent on a page.
 So, maintaining Website Imagery Guidelines

-If you have links on the page, people tend to click on them more as they have already looked at the page for long.
+If you have links on the page, people tend to click on them more as they have already looked at the page for a long.

 The above two factors affect the bounce rate.
 A higher bounce rate tells Google that people do not find value in your website.